aaronbates/project-guidelines/css/css-guidelines.md

 In CSS terms, this means composing UI items of smaller classes that focus on specific, limited functionality.

-If you find yourself writing lots of properties into a rule, you should probably abstract it and create classes to seperate:
+If you find yourself writing lots of properties in a rule, you should probably abstract it and create classes to seperate:

 - Layout
 - Structure